Road Map to Financing Supportive Housing in New Jersey

 The ‘Road Map to Financing Supportive Housing in New Jersey’ provides developers, service providers, community partners, owners and funders with resources to build supportive housing.
 There is no single “go-to” source to build and sustain supportive housing.
 However, this Road Map seeks to identify public funding sources and resources that typically leverage private capital and lending.

-We also encourage you to sign up for one or both of the following relevant trainings:
+We also encourage you to sign up for the following relevant trainings:

 Supportive Housing Case Studies — Navigating the Financing of Small and Medium‑Sized Projects